grame-cncm/faustdoc/README.md

 $ make install
 ~~~~~~~~~~~~~~~~

-The documentation embeds a lot of GMN examples that have to be embedded into html files.
+The documentation embeds a lot of Faust examples that have to be embedded into html files.
 It also extracts tags documentation from the library source code.
 To generate all these files type:
 ~~~~~~~~~~~~~~~~